Andrew M. Herbert, Ph.D.

 I have been serving as Associate Dean for the College of Liberal Arts since early in 2017.
 I have been at RIT since 2002.
 In December, 2008 I took over as Chair of the Department of Psychology.
 For more information on our Department, please go to the RIT Psychology page.

-My research interests lie in visual perception and related fields.
-I have examined different visual illusions, spent a lot of time trying to understand the perception of bilateral symmetry, and I am interested in the timing and locus of different perceptual and cognitive processes.
+My research interests are in visual perception and related fields.
+I have examined different visual illusions, spent a lot of time trying to understand the perception of bilateral symmetry, and I am interested in the timing and cortical loci of different perceptual and cognitive processes.

 Work with students includes research on the perception of faces and facial expressions.
 This includes examining the relative salience of different facial expressions, and stems from work completed by Dr. Paula Beall (now at the University of Denver).
 Paula completed her Ph.D. with me examining a modified Stroop task to assess the automaticity of facial expression processing (see publications below).

 I graduated with a B.Sc. in Biology from McGill University in Montreal, then after a time in the real world I completed an M.A. and Ph.D. at the University of Western Ontario in Psychology.
-I worked with the late (and greatly missed) Keith Humphrey on a variety of projects over my graduate career.
+I worked with the late (and greatly missed) Keith Humphrey on a variety of projects.
 I spent two years working with Daphne McCulloch and Eric Brodie at Glasgow Caledonian University in Scotland.
 Then I worked with Jocelyn Faubert at the University of Montreal.
 I spent three years at the University of North Texas, running the Cognitive Neuroscience Lab in the Department of Psychology there.

 Cattaneo, Z., Bona, S., Monegato, M., Pece, A., Vecchi, T., Herbert, A. M., & Merabet, L. B. (2014).
 Visual symmetry perception in early onset monocular blindness.
 Visual Cognition, 22, 963-974.
 DOI: 10.1080/13506285.2014.938712